-TRL underwrites a diversified portfolio of property and casualty reinsurance across multiple regions and classes.
+TRL continues to underwrite a diversified portfolio of property and casualty reinsurance across multiple regions and classes.
+There has been no change in TRL's approach or appetite to reinsurance/underwriting risk during 2017.

 Key underwriting risks to which TRL is exposed include: